Last Updated April 30, 2021

 What Is Citizenship by Investment?

-A citizenship by investment program, also called economic citizenship, is a program that is run by a national government whereby investors can, essentially, buy themselves a passport.
+A citizenship by investment program, also called economic citizenship, is a program that is run by a national government whereby investors can, essentially, legally and legitimately buy themselves a passport.

 The reasons as to why a government would choose to sell their citizenship vary, but it mostly has to do with raising foreign capital, improving their infrastructure, and diversifying their economy.